cosmos/ibc-go/docs/ibc/light-clients/overview.md

 ### ClientState

 ClientState is a term used to define the data structure which encapsulates opaque light client state.
-This refers to chain specific and light client specific information that form the rules concerning trust guarantees and proof verification.
-This may be any arbitrary data such as:
+The `ClientState` contains all the information needed to verify a `ClientMessage` and perform membership and non-membership proof verification of counterparty state.
+This includes properties that refer to the remote state machine, the light client type and the specific light client instance.

 - Constraints used for client updates.
 - Constraints used for misbehaviour detection.
 - Constraints used for state verification.
 - Constraints used for client upgrades.

-The `ClientState` type maintained within the light client module *must* implement the [`ClientState`]((https://github.com/cosmos/ibc-go/blob/main/modules/core/exported/client.go#L36)) interface defined in `core/modules/exported/client.go`.
+The `ClientState` type maintained within the light client module *must* implement the [`ClientState`](https://github.com/cosmos/ibc-go/tree/02-client-refactor-beta1/modules/core/exported/client.go#L36) interface defined in `core/modules/exported/client.go`.
 The methods which make up this interface are detailed at a more granular level in the [ClientState section of this guide](./client-state.md).

-For example, see the `07-tendermint` light client module's [`ClientState` defintion](https://github.com/cosmos/ibc-go/blob/v6.0.0-rc1/proto/ibc/lightclients/tendermint/v1/tendermint.proto#L18) containing information such as chain ID, status, latest height, unbonding period and proof specifications.
+For example, see the `07-tendermint` light client module's [`ClientState` defintion](https://github.com/cosmos/ibc-go/tree/02-client-refactor-beta1/proto/ibc/lightclients/tendermint/v1/tendermint.proto#L18) containing information such as chain ID, status, latest height, unbonding period and proof specifications.

 ### ConsensusState